• Skip to primary navigation

 • Contact

-You are here: Home / Recipes / Main Dish / Mexican/Southwest / Spicy Sofritas Recipe
+You are here: Home / Recipes / Main Dishes / Bowls / Homemade Spicy Sofritas for Tacos, Burritos & More

 This post may contain affiliate links.
 Please read my affiliate policy.

-An easy to make and freezer friendly homemade Sofritas Recipe featuring all the mouthwatering ingredients and spices we’ve come to love from the Chipotle Sofritas recipe!
-Similar to my Tofu Tacos, these Sofritas meat burrito bowls are easy to make, and oh so crave-worthy!
+This is my easy to make and freezer friendly homemade Sofritas Recipe (a copycat recipe) featuring all the mouthwatering ingredients and spices we’ve come to love from the Chipotle Sofritas recipe!
+Similar to my Ground Tofu Tacos, my tofu Sofritas meat is loaded with flavor, easy to make, and oh so crave-worthy!
 This recipe is vegetarian or vegan, and easily gluten free.

 Sofritas in a Burrito Bowl shared with tortillas and salsa.